I have written this article to help you understand how functions can make your life easier when writing a program in Python.

 TypeError: can only concatenate str (not "datetime.date") to str

-Notice that the three lines in our function follow the same indentation.
+Notice that the three lines in the function use the same indentation.

 Let’s modify one of the lines in the function to use an incorrect indentation.